inovex/scrumlr.io/server/README.md

 ## Architecture

-In the picture below is a high level overwiev how scrumlr works
+In the picture below is a high level overview of how scrumlr works

 ![Architecture](./docs/architecture.png)